Classic Series Debut

 - Clock Roaches: They "sterilize the wound" left by a temporal paradox Rose created.

-- Early Installment Weirdness: The Reapers feel like an important addition to a show that revolves around time travel, but they're never seen or mentioned after this episode, even in cases a where a paradox should lead to their appearance.
+- Early Installment Weirdness: The Reapers feel like an important addition to a show that revolves around time travel, but they're never seen or mentioned after this episode, even in cases where a paradox should lead to their appearance.

 - Eldritch Abomination: They come from outside time, and appear when paradoxes are created to feast, and can't be damaged or destroyed.